tonykim925/personalweb-5fa1e/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: 'Hello!
 I''m Tony '
-    content: >-
+    content: >
       I am a people & workplace researcher living in the San Francisco Bay Area.
-      I am passionate about helping organizations make data and research-driven decisions when it comes to their most valuable resource - the workers.
+      I am passionate about helping organizations make data and research-driven decisions when it comes to their most valuable resource - their workers.

       **Curious to know more?**